 - Be fully transparent, and notify each other of any proposed measure that is covered by the Agreement.
 The objective is to ensure that new measures do not create new impediments.

-- Ensure that each province lives up to its commitments by having an enforceable dispute resolution mechanism that is accessible by governments, businesses, workers and investors.
+- Having an enforceable dispute resolution mechanism that is accessible by governments, businesses, workers and investors in order to ensure that each province lives up to its commitments.